 How To Ace Your Product Management Interview

 The area I most often get asked to help product managers on is preparing them for their upcoming product management interviews.
-Given that I’ve evaluated hundreds of product management candidates, I wanted to share a set of sample interview questions I might ask and what I’m specifically evaluating on to discern whether they are a great product management candidate.
+Given that I’ve evaluated hundreds of product management candidates, I wanted to share a set of sample interview questions I've kept in Notejoy that I might ask and what I’m specifically evaluating on to discern whether they are a great product management candidate.

 Keep in mind that while these were common questions I personally asked product managers that I interviewed at LinkedIn, there is no standard set of questions nor interview template at LinkedIn.
 Every interviewer is encouraged to ask whatever set of questions they felt appropriate to help them evaluate the core competencies they were testing for.
 So don’t expect to receive these specific questions, but instead this should help you understand the competencies that are typically being tested for in product management interviews.

 1. Who I am & my role

 I always start my interviews by giving a quick overview of who I am, what team I'm on, and my role to give the candidate a sense for who they are talking to.